 Serving Little Tokyo since the 1920s, the cafe will keep you full with its hefty portions, including the Super Huge Breakfast Burrito and the classic Porky Omurice (ketchup fried omelet rice with hickory ham and peas in demi-glace sauce).

-If you’re looking for a luxurious place to DIY your own dinner, look no further than Kagaya.
-The famous shabu-shabu will set you back a pretty penny (plan to pay $128 for the wagyu beef!), but the quality meat and seafood are every bit worth it.
+Formerly known as Kagaya, Tensho is a luxurious place to DIY your own dinner.
+The famous shabu-shabu will set you back a pretty penny (plan to pay over $100 for the wagyu beef!), but the quality meat and seafood are every bit worth it.